guerinsylvain/bot-wonder-boy/README.md

 The state is observed at each frame and is composed of the following informations:
 * a screenshot (will be sent to clipboard by Lua script)
 * the wonderboy vitality/health (memory address 0x0C36 in Main RAM that varies from 0 to 12)
+* the score:
+base 10 (memory address 0x0121 in Main RAM that varies from 0 to 99)
+base 1000 (memory address 0x0122 in Main RAM that varies from 0 to 99)
+base 100000 (memory address 0x0123 in Main RAM that varies from 0 to 99)

 Bizhawk offers RAM search and RAM watch tools to help you find the memory address of a specific value or move.
 Here is a great [tutorial](https://www.youtube.com/watch?v=zsPLCIAJE5o&t=2064s) by The8bitbeast.